toolmaker-berlin/init/README.md

 #### VIM/NVIM/VIFM
 #### PYTHON
 #### JULIA

 > Retirement is: “Not having the need to work for money.
 Plus, the freedom to start and stop doing anything with no consequences.”

+> “I don’t think there is one size that fits all” — Steve Ballmer